carpentries-incubator/python-text-analysis/_episodes/03-preprocessing.md

 vex
 ```

-To help make this quick for all the text in all our books, we'll use a helper function we prepared for learners:
+To help make this quick for all the text in all our books, we'll use a helper function we prepared for learners to use our tokenizer, do the casing and lemmatization we discussed earlier, and write the results to a file:

 ```python
 from helpers import lemmatize_files